vlzm/cayleypy/README.md

 * Library of datasets with solutions to some problems (e.g. growth functions like [here](https://www.kaggle.com/code/fedimser/bfs-for-binary-string-permutations)).

+## Usage

+See this demo [Kaggle notebook](https://www.kaggle.com/code/fedimser/cayleypy-demo) for examples on how this library can be used.

 ## Development

 To start development, run: